Skip to main content

 If you receive a failed status in your webhook payload with an error like “register unavailable”:

-1. Onboarding data: This is final.
+1. Onboarding mode: This is usually final.
 Ask the user to enter details manually or try again later.

-2. Verification data: This means we tried for up to 1 hour and still couldn’t reach the register.
-This usually indicates a prolonged outage (e.g., weekend maintenance).
+2. Verification mode: We tried for up to 1 hour and still could not reach the register—often a prolonged outage (e.g., weekend maintenance).
 You can retry the request later.

-Government registers occasionally introduce breaking changes—new API versions, schema modifications, authentication updates, or structural changes to their data formats.
+Registries occasionally introduce breaking changes such as new API versions, schema modifications, authentication updates, or structural changes to their data formats.
 These changes can temporarily disrupt data retrieval until we adapt our integration.

 Our response strategy